Reaching age 75 - our top five frequently asked questions

 PTM073010: Death benefits: lump sums: tax on authorised lump sum death benefits (opens in a new window)

-What benefit crystallisation events can occur after age 75?
+What RCBEs can occur on or after age 75?

 Disclaimer